Our institution

 Arriving in Oviedo

 a) The Airport of Asturias (OVD) is 47 km from Oviedo.
 There are flights to and from London (Stansted), Paris (Charles de Gaulle), Lisbon; Madrid, Barcelona, Majorca, Malaga, Seville, Granada, Valencia, Alicante, Lanzarote and Tenerife, as well as other internal and international flights depending on the season.
-For more information check http://www.aena-aeropuertos.es/es/aeropuerto-asturias/index.html
+For more information click here

 c) There are many buses from Madrid and some from other major cities.
-You can check at www.alsa.es.
+You can check it here.

 d) You can also travel by train.
-You will find more information at www.renfe.com.
+You will find more information at Renfe.

 Looking for Accommodation